syncfusion-content/xamarin-docs/Xamarin/Rotator/Events.md

 ---
 layout: post
 title: Events in Syncfusion Xamarin.Forms SfRotator
-description: How to use a ItemTapped for Xamarin.Forms SfRotator
+description: This section shows how to use a ItemTapped and SelectedIndexChanged events of Xamarin.Forms SfRotator
 platform: xamarin
 control: Rotator
 documentation: ug
 ---

-# Events
+# Events in Xamarin Rotator (SfRotator)

 ## Selection Changed